elmerdotdev/e-0923-react-final-project/README.md

 ## Tips 💡

 - Please check out Behance [https://www.behance.net/] for some inspiration for your design.
+- You can reuse your past projects' design and functionality.
 - If you are going to use a Google Font, NextJS can support it [https://nextjs.org/docs/app/building-your-application/optimizing/fonts#google-fonts].